Grècia flag Grècia: Entorn econòmic

 The income tax is reduced based on certain expenditures for annual personal living.
 The maximum amount of tax reduction (applicable to salaried and pension income) is EUR 777 for income up to the maximum of EUR 12,000 for a single person or for a married person with no dependants (plus EUR 33 for a married person with one dependant, EUR 123 for a married person with two dependants and EUR 243 for a married person with three dependants, EUR 563 in case of four dependants and EUR 220 for each additional dependant).
 For salaried and pension income above EUR 12,000, the amount of tax deduction is reduced by EUR 20 for every EUR 1,000 of income.

-Certain expenses can be deducted from the gross income, including mandatory social security contributions and 20% of donations to certain charitable organisations (capped at 5% of taxable income).
+Certain expenses can be deducted from the gross income, including mandatory social security contributions and donations to certain charitable organisations (20% of the value of donations to the extent that the total amount of donations during a tax year exceeds EUR 100,00 and does not exceed 5% of the taxable income).

 Special Expatriate Tax Regime

 Personal income tax is payable by all individuals earning income in Greece, irrespective of citizenship or place of permanent residence.
-Non-residents are taxed only on Greece-source income but are not exempted from the solidary tax surcharge (where applicable).
+Non-residents are taxed only on Greece-source income.

 A special tax regime for expatriates who intend to stay in the country for at least two years was introduced with Law 4758/4.12.2020.
-Subject to conditions, such individuals are exempted from paying income tax and solidarity tax on 50% of their Greek source employment income or freelancer income.
+Subject to conditions, such individuals are exempted from paying income tax on 50% of their Greek source employment income or freelancer income (applicable for a maximum of 7 years).

-Under the new alternative taxation regime for foreign pensioners relocating to Greece, individuals will be subject to an annual flat tax rate of 7% on total foreign-source income (conditions apply).
+Under the new alternative taxation regime for foreign pensioners relocating to Greece, individuals will be subject to an annual flat tax rate of 7% on total foreign-source income (applicable for a maximum of 15 years, conditions apply).

 Furthermore, investors can opt to be taxed based on an annual flat tax of EUR 100,000 on their total foreign-sourced income (applicable for a maximum of 15 years).